 Podcast collection

-The primary_tag property is simply the first tag which is entered in the tag list inside Ghost’s editor.
+property is simply the first tag that is entered in the tag list inside Ghost’s editor.
 It’s useful to filter against the primary tag because it will always be unique.

 Doing more with collections

-Collections are an incredibly powerful way to organise your content and your site structure, so its only limits are your imagination — and our clichés.
+Collections are an incredibly powerful way to organize your content and your site structure, so its only limits are your imagination — and our clichés.

 Loading data into the index